Meet Information & Results

 Forest Park (Aviation Field/Archery Range/Planetarium/Bowl Lake)

-Though the mud lingered from the rain in the days before the meet and made the runners' finish times significantly slower, the Forest Park XC Festival enjoyed another big success on Saturday.
-Thank you very much to everyone who helped out, despite the mud and muck.
-It would not have been possible without the army of support and volunteer time given by so many of you.
-Thank you to all the parents, friends, and athletes who came early to build and stayed late to take down.
-You all were amazing.
+Thank you very much to everyone who helped make the 12th annual Forest Park Cross Country Festival another big success.
+It would not have been possible without the amount of support and volunteer time given by so many of you.
+Thank you to all the parents, friends, and athletes who came early to help us build and stayed late to help take down.
+You were all amazing.

 Paul Enke Invitational (V2/JV/C)